evanchaoli/pgtreeviewer/README.md

 - Supported lookup kinds include relation OIDs, operator OIDs, function OIDs, type OIDs, collation OIDs, and namespace OIDs.

 ## Connection Inputs

+None of these fields are mandatory.
+If all are left empty, the resolver uses libpq defaults and connects to your local PostgreSQL instance.
+In practice, you usually need to provide the correct database name, because many OIDs (for example relation OIDs) are database-local.

 Use the page inputs to set: